tom-howard/ros/docs/others/amr31001/lab1.md

 You should have already been provided with a Robot and a Laptop (in fact, you're probably already reading this on the laptop!)

 1. First, identify the robot that you have been provided with.
-Robots are named as follows:

-    ```txt
-    dia-waffleX
-    ```
-    ... where `X` is a unique *'Robot Number'* (a number between 1 and 50).
+Each of our robots are uniquely named: `dia-waffleX`, where `X` is the *'Robot Number'* (a number between 1 and 50).
 Check the label printed on top of the robot to find out which one you have!

 1. Open up a terminal instance on the laptop, either by pressing the ++ctrl+alt+t++ buttons on your keyboard all at the same time, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop: